jejakobsen/bsc/README.md

 4. spectra.py
 5. plots.py

-One of the scripts are independent pressread.py
+One of the scripts are independent: pressread.py